 So perhaps a better question is 'How long will it take me to learn enough Tai Chi so that I start to get some benefit from it?'
 The answer to that is much kinder.
 You should start to derive some benefit from your first session onwards, and within a few months be able to see that there are changes in the way you utilise your body.
 You should find that normal movement should start to feel more relaxed and 'smoother'.
 If you are subject to stress then once you have learned even the first beginners form (Eight Move One Step Form) then you should be able to practice and perform that and find that it helps reduce stress.
 There is much more, but a chat with Robert Agar-Hutton is probably the most efficient way to answer additional questions.

 Health questions related to Tai Chi

-Yes of course you can (I bet you weren't expecting that answer) - you can injure yourself doing ANYTHING, even just sleep the wrong way and you can wake up with a sore neck!!!
-However, in general Tai Chi is VERY safe and you will be instructed in how to perform the movements and exercises in a safe way.
-Tai Chi is safer than many forms of exercise as so much of it is done deliberately and slowly.
+Yes of course you can (I bet you weren't expecting that answer).
+You can injure yourself doing ANYTHING, even just sleep the wrong way and you can wake up with a sore neck!!!
+However, in general Tai Chi is VERY safe and you will be instructed in how to perform the movements and exercises correctly.
+Tai Chi is also safer than many forms of exercise as so much of it is done deliberately and slowly.

-I have arthritis in my left foot and it can be darn painful at times!!!
+Hi, Robert Agar-Hutton here, I have arthritis in my left foot and it can be painful at times!
 But yes people with arthritis, even quite severe cases can and do practice Tai Chi.
 It may or may not alleviate the pain but it will probably teach you how to relax the muscles that tend to tense up, so you may extend your range of movement.
 Obviously, talk to your doctor as you should before starting any new exercise regime.